 Physics and Engineering majors typically do not get enough training in written and oral communication, though this will likely be required in any job in industry or academia.
-So the written portion of the final should be very carefully checked for clarity, grammar, spelling, etc.
+So the written portion of the final should be very carefully checked for clarity, grammar, spelling, etc. I will be grading hard on the mechanics of your writing.

-For Option A, the idea is a Scientific American level (alternatively you may pick a different level, but you must tell me what that level is.)
+For Option A, the idea is a Scientific American level paper clearly explaining to an intelligent lay person some exciting topic in modern astrophysics.
+(Alternatively you may pick a different level, but you must tell me what that level is.)
 The goal of the paper is to get the reader interested in the topic, to maintain his/her interest throughout the paper, to explain things at a level they can understand, and at the same time to be scientifically accurate.
 This is not an easy task.